Willy Adames Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 12th in the league.

-- The Diamondbacks have the 19th-ranked team ERA among all MLB pitching staffs (4.78).
+- The Diamondbacks have a 4.97 team ERA that ranks 20th among all MLB pitching staffs.

-- Kelly (0-1) gets the start for the Diamondbacks, his third of the season.
+- Jameson will take the mound to start for the Diamondbacks, his first this season.

-- The righty last appeared on Friday against the Los Angeles Dodgers, when he went 5 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.